andyvroberts/slate/LondonMarket/terminology.md

 Arises from the attitude and behaviour of people.
 For example, careless or lax management in a factory represents poor moral hazard.

 ### Homogenous Exposure (risk feature)
 Historical patterns and trends of similar exposures and risks enable insurers to forecast (see the law of large numbers) the expected extent of future losses.

 Whereas a fortuitous event, insurable interest and not being against public policy are absolute requirements as risk features, a Homogenous Exposure is only an ideal.

+### Indemnity (Policy)
+To provide the specific financial compensation that restores the financial position of an insured, as if the loss had not happened.
+Indemnification ensures that the insured cannot make a profit from a loss.
+However, not all insurance policies are contracts of indemnity.

 ### Inception
 When the insurance contract comes into effect.
 Usually a mutually agreed date.